N0SAFE/nextjs-directus-turborepo-template/docs/RENDER-DEPLOYMENT.md

 - Better performance

 ### Troubleshooting

+**Next.js config URL parsing errors:**
+- The next.config.ts automatically handles hostname-only values from Render's `fromService` references
+- If you see "cannot be parsed as a URL" errors, the automatic https:// prefix should resolve it
+- Ensure service names in `fromService.name` match your actual service names in render.yaml
+- The system automatically converts hostnames like "directus-api-c8pu" to "https://directus-api-c8pu.onrender.com"

 **Port scan timeout during deployment:**
 - This issue occurs when the build process takes too long